 ALSO READRam Rahim sentencing: Rajnath directs NSA, others to monitor situation in Punjab, Haryana Rajnath high level meeting: Ministers say, condition 'under control' Panchkula unrest: 550 people rounded up, arms recovered Take action against law breakers, not followers: Chhattisgarh CM on Dera violence Ram Rahim sentencing: High-level meeting underway to discuss security situation

+The idea is to help them understand the importance of rule of law and its role in peace, development and sustained creation of new income and employment opportunities, the officer said.
+"The takeaway for student cadets from the programme will be an informed mind, understanding how the rule of law is achieved and an opportunity to be ambassadors of a culture of wilful and voluntary compliance to law.
 "On the other hand, the police will have a better insight into the impact they are making on the society through their work.
 In addition, they will also be able to encourage and motivate bright young kids to look for a career in police," he said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)